tutkli/angular-pokedex/README.md

 ## Important Notes

-Please also note that the PokeAPI is still in the process of being updated.
+Please also note that the PokeAPI is still in the process of being updated, some Pokemons from later generations may be missing.

-There are no defaultProps.
-All passed props are required and there are no optional props.
-This is specified in the propTypes.